MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 ### Holographic Mixed Reality Capture

-Mixed reality capture (MRC) captures the first-person experience of mixing real and digital worlds as a photo or video, sharing what you see with others in real-time.
+Mixed reality capture (MRC) captures the first-person experience of mixing real and digital worlds as a photo or video, sharing what you see with others in real time.

 <br>